hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 These values (`5` for the scheme and `4` for the scheme option) are default values since *TELEMAC v8p1*, but it still makes sense to define these parameters for enabling backward compatibility of the steering file.
 If the occurrence of tidal flats can be excluded (note that already a little backwater upstream of a barrier can represent a tidal flat), the `SCHEME OPTIONS` can generally set to `2` for speeding up the simulation.

-Similar as for advection, the above keywords can be used to define diffusion steps (replace `ADVECTION` with `DIFFUSION` in the keywords), where a value of `0` can be used to override the default value of `1` and disable diffusion.
+Similar to advection, the above keywords can be used to define diffusion steps (replace `ADVECTION` with `DIFFUSION` in the keywords), where a value of `0` can be used to override the default value of `1` and disable diffusion.

-{% include callout.html content="**Recall**: **Advection** represents the motion of particles along the bulk flow. **Diffusion** is the result of random motion of particles, driven by differences in concentration (e.g., dissipation of highly concentrated particles towards regions of low concentration). **Convection** encompassed both time-dependent phenomena." %}
+{% include callout.html content="**Recall**: **Advection** represents the motion of particles along with the bulk flow. **Diffusion** is the result of random motion of particles, driven by differences in concentration (e.g., dissipation of highly concentrated particles towards regions of low concentration). **Convection** encompassed both time-dependent phenomena." %}

 The `SUPG OPTION` (Streamline Upwind Petrov Galerkin) keyword is a list of four integers that define if upwinding applies and what type of upwinding applies.
 The integers may take the following values: